Concept | Embed recipes and Retrieval Augmented Generation (RAG)#

 Knowledge bank settings#

-The knowledge bank is the output of the Embed recipe.
+A knowledge bank is the output of an Embed recipe.
 This is where your input textual data has been converted into numerical vectors to augment the LLM you want to use.

 On the Flow, it is represented as a pink square object.

-The table below describes the different tabs used to configure the knowledge base.
+The table below describes the different tabs used to configure the knowledge bank.

 Tab |